-Provisions of \in 727 thousand (previous year: \in 708 thousand) have been set aside for pension obligations to active Managing Directors.
-Provisions of \in 39,040 thousand (previous year: \in 36,582 thousand) have been set aside for pension obligations to former members of the Board of Management (excluding Managing Directors) and their surviving dependants.
-Pension payments to former members of the Board of Management and their surviving dependants amounted to \in 2,380 thousand in the financial year under review (previous year: \in 2,727 thousand).
+Provisions of \notin 763 thousand (previous year: \notin 727 thousand) were recognised for pension obligations to active Managing Directors.
+Provisions of \notin 35,638 thousand (previous year: \notin 39,040 thousand) were recognised for pension obligations to former members of the Board of Management (excluding Managing Directors) and their surviving dependants.
+Pension payments to former members of the Board of Management and their surviving dependants amounted to \notin 2,761 thousand in the financial year under review (previous year: \notin 2,380 thousand).

 In accordance with Section 7(3) of the Articles of Association, KSB Management SE receives an annual remuneration not based on profit and loss in the amount of 4 % of the share capital for the management of the company and assumption of statutory liability.
-The remuneration is recognised as an expense at KSB in the amount of \in 20 thousand.
+The remuneration is recognised as an expense at KSB in the amount of \notin 20 thousand.
 In the financial year, KSB Management SE received from KSB SE & Co.
-KGaA reimbursed expenses of € 194 thousand (previous year: € 73 thousand) for managing KSB's business, in addition to the above-mentioned reimbursement of expenses for the remuneration of the members of the governing bodies of KSB Management SE.
+KGaA reimbursed expenses of \in 137 thousand (previous year: \in 194 thousand) for managing KSB's business, in addition to the above-mentioned reimbursement of expenses for the remuneration of the members of the governing bodies of KSB Management SE.

-The members of the Supervisory Board receive a fixed remuneration and attendance fees.
+The members of the Supervisory Board receive a fixed remuneration, attendance fees and reimbursement of expenses.
 In addition, they receive remuneration for activities that require them to devote special time to the tasks of the Supervisory Board that go beyond preparing and holding meetings of the Supervisory Board and its committees.
+The short-term benefits paid to members of the Supervisory Board amounted to $\in 851$ thousand for the 2023 financial year (previous year: $\in 894$ thousand).
+At the end of the financial year, liabilities of $\notin 472$ thousand (previous year: $\notin 513$ thousand) were recognised towards the members of the Supervisory Board.